Kray-G/kinx/docs/spec/others/bugfixes.md

 Successful
 ```

 ### Example 4.
-Comparing between variables of a string.
+Can't specify the class as a return type of function.

-This bug's was caused by missing implementation.
+This bug's was caused by lack of consideration of a part of type propagation.

 * Issue: [#236](https://github.com/Kray-G/kinx/issues/236)
 * Fixed: [3fa599b7153bdcecaf506aeca753c2047f328aa2](https://github.com/Kray-G/kinx/commit/3fa599b7153bdcecaf506aeca753c2047f328aa2)